microsoft/vscode-docs/docs/remote/containers.md

 Many extensions will work inside dev containers without modification.
 However, in some cases, certain features may require changes.
 If you run into an extension issue, [see here for a summary of common problems and solutions](/docs/remote/troubleshooting.md#extension-tips) that you can mention to the extension author when reporting the issue.

-In addition, while experimental Alpine support is available in [VS Code - Insiders](https://code.visualstudio.com/insiders/), some extensions installed in Alpine containers may not work due to `glibc` dependencies in native code inside the extension.
+In addition, while experimental Alpine support is available in [VS Code - Insiders](https://code.visualstudio.com/insiders/), some extensions installed in the container may not work due to `glibc` dependencies in native code inside the extension.
 See the [Remote Development and Linux](/docs/remote/linux.md) article for details.

 ## Common questions